cksidharthan/mentor.nvim/README.md

 ## 📋 Features

-- Display random motivational messages or tips when you open Neovim or run the command `:Mentor`.
+- Display random Neovim tips and tricks messages when you open Neovim or run the command `:Mentor`.
-- Fallback to embedded messages if the external messages are not found or not valid.
+- Fallback to embedded messages if the external messages file are not found or not valid.
-- Simple and user-friendly command to fetch a random message.
+- Simple and user-friendly command to fetch a random neovim tip or trick.

 ## 📚 Requirements